woody-jang/Class_Study/README.md

-# MySQL_Practice
+# Thread_Practice

-This repository is for MySQL practice.
+This repository is for using a thread in JAVA.